NidhayPancholi/slashbot/CONTRIBUTING.md

 #### Why this is useful

-Before, users had to download source code, insert their API key from telegram, and then run the python file.
-This can lead to both user error and error within the source code.
-By deploying it on heroku, you ensure that the code is available anywhere, at anytime, without having to download files.
+Previously, users needed to download the source code, insert their Telegram API key manually, and then execute the Python file.
+This process posed the risk of both user error and potential issues within the source code.
+By deploying the bot on Heroku, the code becomes accessible from any location, at any time, eliminating the need for users to download files and simplifying the overall user experience.

 #### How we created the bot